This article has links to products and services we recommend, which we may make a commission from.

 One of the best restaurants in Chiang Mai to savor the earthly flavors of this salad is Burmese Restaurant & Library.

 This is a well-known restaurant for authentic Burmese dishes.
-They have a large choice of Burmese and Thai food alike.
-We recommend to stick with the Burmese food.
+While you’ll also find Thai food on the menu, werecommend sticking with Burmese food.

 Address: 28 Nimmanhaemin Road Soi 13, Chiang Mai